-West Division President for Comcast, Steve White added, “I am thrilled to announce year two of Internet Essentials in Colorado, making affordable Internet available to even more students and their families.
-Cities like Denver and Aurora are making a real difference in the lives of students and families who are now able to go online at home and access the wealth of information and learning the Internet has to offer.”
+Filemon Lopez, Comcast Senior Vice President of Strategic Operations, added, “I’d like to congratulate everyone involved for having made the Internet Essentials program such a resounding success.
+Cities like Houston are making a tangible difference in the lives of their students and families who are now able to go online at home and access the endless resources the Internet has to offer.”

 New in 2012:

 Since Internet Essentials launched, Comcast has made a number of program enhancements including:

 - Expanded eligibility criteria to include families with children eligible to receive reduced price school lunches under the National School Lunch Program.
 This means nearly 300,000 additional households are now eligible for the program, bringing the total to 2.3 million eligible families;

 - Doubled broadband speeds to up to 3 Mbps downstream and up to 768 Kbps upstream;